 Located in Pittsburgh, PA, UPMC is among the world's largest and most comprehensive centers for robotic surgery.
 Our experts operate surgical robots at ten UPMC hospitals in the Pittsburgh region and throughout western Pennsylvania, and also perform advanced robotic surgery around the world.

 UPMC has more da Vinci surgical robots and dual-console systems than any other medical center in North America.
 Dual consoles allow a team of surgeons to operate simultaneously, and to foster a truly comprehensive and collaborative approach to surgical care.

 The da Vinci Surgical System® features a 3D image-processing system, interactive mechanical arms with joints that follow movements of the surgeon's hands, and a camera arm that allows the surgeon to see a high-definition, magnified view of the procedure.
 In some cases, robotically assisted surgery allows our surgeons to perform surgery on tumors that are otherwise inoperable.

-Ten UPMC hospitals have active robotic surgery programs:
+Over ten UPMC hospitals have active robotic surgery programs:

 At the UPMC Center for Robotic Head and Neck Surgery, our surgeons and experts are national and world leaders who develop new techniques using assistive robots to access hard-to-reach head and neck tumors.
 Many tumors can now be reached through the natural opening of the mouth using a technique called Transoral Robotic Surgery (TORS), eliminating the need for external incisions through the face and jaw.